soffes/blog/posts/2010-08-19-on-my-own-again.markdown

 tags: [development, freelance, life, open-source]
 ---

 So if you remember, I wrote a blog post [about a year ago](http://samsoff.es/posts/moving-to-dallas) about life and such.
 I [quit my job](http://samsoff.es/posts/i-dont-have-a-boss-anymore) and then freelanced for a bit.
 After doing that for a bit and hating it, I started working at [Tasteful Works](http://tastefulworks.com).
-It's been a good ride here at Tasteful Works, but *August 31 is my last day*.
+It's been a good ride here at Tasteful Works, but ==August 31 is my last day==.
 Still friends with those guys.
 Quality dudes.

 ### What I'll Be Doing